-• \$read_data(num, ident) - Read any kind of data from another block with the given number num. ident specifies the data to be read.
+• \$read_data(num, ident, add_data) - Read any kind of data from another block with the given number num. ident specifies the data to be read. add_data is for additional data and normally not needed.
 The result is block dependent (see table below):